 Research Snippets Generator

-The Research Snippets Generator agent produces a curated set of factual, citation-backed research snippets that you can use to enrich articles, briefs, and other content assets.
+The Research Snippets Generator node produces a curated set of factual, citation-backed research snippets that you can use to enrich articles, briefs, and other content assets.
 These snippets are extracted directly from high-authority sources using structured research workflows—dramatically reducing hallucinations and ensuring accuracy.

 Each snippet is short, quotable, and includes its source URL, making it ready for direct insertion into content or for use in downstream analysis or generation steps.

-When to use this agent
+When to use this node

 Use the Research Snippets Generator when you need: